smarticoai/public-api/docs/ui/missions/UIGuide_getMissions.md

   Missions stay visible in the Missed bucket unless an operator config hides expired missions after N days.
 - **In progress**: default styling.
-- **Opt-in required**: same as in-progress; the status chip alone signals "opt-in required".
+- **Opt-in required** (`is_requires_optin && !is_opted_in`): styled like
+  in-progress, but the status chip carries a "Requires opt-in" label (not "Available") to signal the mission needs opt-in before progress starts; pair it with the 0%-progress bar noted above.
 - **Featured**: replace the ribbon (when no `ribbon` is set) with a "featured" modifier; some brands use a gold border / glow.
 - **Claimable** (claim button visible): add a "claimable" modifier